Updated as of 21 Apr, 2025

 What Support Is Available for Each Plan?

-Support varies by plan, with basic support for Free and Starter Plans, and priority support for Pro, Team, and Enterprise Plans.
+Support varies by plan, with basic support for Free, Basic, and Pro Plans, and priority support for Scale and Enterprise Plans.